Python SDK

 TranscriptionResponse

-TranscriptionResponse encapsulates the basic information of a task, such as task_id and task_status, and the execution result.
-The execution result corresponds to the output property.
+TranscriptionResponse encapsulates the basic information of the task, such as task_id and task_status, and the execution result.
+The execution result is the content of the output property.
 For more information, see TranscriptionOutput.

 Parameters to note: